tarahwaters/milestone-project4/README.md

 ### Wireframes

 Below are the initial wireframes created for the project during the planning stage.
+As the project developed, the layouts were adapted to accomodate for the content included / limitations in design scope.

 - [Homepage](/documentation/readme/wireframes-homepage.png) ✅
 - [About](/documentation/readme/wireframes-about.png) ✅